KobiJames/A-Short-Introduction-to-Persistent-Homoology/index.md

 Commonly, we call (a,b), the interval of persistent of a hole, as it's _Barcode_.
 Note that a and b are distance parameter values.

-The greater the interval, of existence, the more important a hole is, generally.
+The greater the interval of existence, the more important a hole is generally.

 ## Persistent Homology and Monte Carlo Methods